shuhaowu/shuhaowu.github.com/src/blog/2022/04-linux-rt-appdev-part4.rst

 shown in *Figure 2a*.
 However, unless the code within the loop executes instantaneously, this approach would not be able to reach 1000 Hz exactly.
-Further, if the duration of each loop iteration changes, the loop frequency would vary overtime.
+Further, if the duration of each loop iteration changes, the loop frequency would vary over time.
 Obviously, this is not an ideal way to structure an RT loop.
 A better way to structure the loop is to calculate the time the code should wake up next and sleep until then.
 This is effectively illustrated in *Figure 2b* with the following sequence of events: